Making a difference

 The Values Challenge For Organisations

 One Hour, One Value, One Change

-This one-hour workshop was developed in 2017 by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society of Arts) and PwC as a simple, effective and practical way for organisations around the world to focus on their organisation’s values for just one hour.
+This one-hour workshop was initially developed six years ago by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society for Arts) and PwC, as a simple, effective and practical way for organisations around the world to focus on their organisation’s values for just one hour.